saturnism/spring-on-gcp-gitbook/additional-resources/cheet-sheets.md

 # Cheat Sheets

-Here are some  commands and links to reference documentations that are frequently used.
+Here are some commonly used commands and links.

 ## gcloud